JHR Developments: Early years

-The team was founded in 1995 as Jamie Hunter Racing to support Jamie Hunter’s entry in the Formula Renault Eurocup (then Eurocup Formula Renault) and Formula Renault 2.0 UK.
-The founder, Jamie Hunter (born 16 February 1972), participated in the 2001 Porsche Supercup season, but he died on 3 July 2001 after an car accident.
-After Jamie Hunter’s death, his younger brother and also a racing driver in Porsche, Steven Hunter (current team principal) continued to run the team and renamed the team as JHR, which stands for the team’s initial name.
-The team began using the current name, JHR Developments (stand for Jamie Hunter Racing Developments) at an unknown date, as the team's focus is driver development.
+The team was founded in 1995 by Fred Hunter (1945–2008), as Jamie Hunter Racing.
+At the time of establishment, its purpose was to support the entry of his son, Jamie Hunter, in the Formula Renault Eurocup (then Eurocup Formula Renault) and Formula Renault 2.0 UK.
+Jamie Hunter (born 16 February 1972), who was the co-founder of JHR Developments, participated in the 2001 Porsche Supercup season, but he died on 3 July 2001 after a road accident.
+After his death, Steven Hunter, Jamie's younger brother, continued to run the team.
+In 2002, the team's name was shortened to JHR, standing for the team's initial name.
+However, another source claims this time to be the founding year.
+The team is also known to be formerly called JHR Racing Developments.
+The team's current name (JHR Developments) stand for Jamie Hunter Racing Developments and was first used at an unknown date.